seut/z3c.recipe.filetemplate/z3c/recipe/filetemplate/README.txt

 recipe will read a number of template files, perform variable substitution and write the result to the corresponding output files.

+The recipe has several features, but it always takes template files with a ``.in`` suffix, processes the template, and writes out the file to the desired location with the same file mode, and the same name but without the ``.in`` suffix.

 For example, consider this simple template for a text file:

     >>> write(sample_buildout, 'helloworld.txt.in',